lvpei/lvpei.github.io/index.md

 ## About Me

 I am currently a Full Professor and Vice Dean with School of Computer and Artificial Intelligence, Zhengzhou Univerisity.
 I received Ph.D degree in State Key Lab of Computer Aided Design and Computer Graphics at Zhejiang University in June 2013.
 I worked as a research engineer in the Media Technology Laboratory of HUAWEI TECHNOLOGIES CO., LTD. from July 2013 to December 2014.
-My research interests mainly focus on artificial intelligence, virtual reality and exoskeleton robots.
+My research interests mainly focus on artificial intelligence, virtual reality and robots.
 I have published more than 60 papers in important academic journals such as IEEE TIP, IEEE TVCG, IEEE TNNLS, IEEE T-CYB, IEEE TAC, Pattern Recognition, and important international academic conferences including CVPR, ECCV, IJCAI, ACM MM et al.

 ## Research Interests